yunojuno-archive/django-inbound-email/README.md

 These services all provide a mechanism for receiving inbound emails which involves them (the service) parsing the inbound email and then posting the contents to an HTTP endpoint in your project.
 This is a great service, but it can often be fiddly to integrate into your app and it reinforces service lock-in, as each service's callback is slightly different.

 There is also a significant "SMTP-HTTP impedance mismatch".
 You send emails through Django's (SMTP) mail library, which provides the EmailMessage and EmailMultiAlternative objects, but you receive emails as standard (HTTP) HttpRequest.POST properties.
-Wouldn't it be nice if you could both send and received Django objects?
+Wouldn't it be nice if you could both send and receive Django objects?

 This app converts the incoming HttpRequest back into an EmailMultiAlternatives object, and fires a signal that sends both the new object, and the original request object.
 You simply have to listen for this signal, and process the email as your application requires.